acityinohio/baduk/README.md

 }
 ```

 You can set pieces using (x,y) coordinates, anywhere from (0,0) to (size-1, size-1).
 The origin (0,0) is considered the top left of the board.
+Setting pieces will automatically capture other chains (first checking the opponent's chains, then your own).

 ```go
 var err error